AlbertXDing/CSE110/lab-1-part3/index.md

 > "Your mind is like this water, my friend.
 When it is agitated, it becomes difficult to see.
 But if you allow it to settle, the answer becomes clear." - Master Oogway

+**Why do I want to be a software engineer?**

+I enjoy the math behind programming and thinking up algorithms.